SirJson/Polkit-Admin/README.md

 (Active) , logged in remotely (Inactive), or just plain logged in.

-This utility is intended to give you an insight into how your system is configured by default.
+This utility is intended to give you an insight into how your system is configured by default and change the settings you don't like

-Written in Python using the QT5 library.
+Ported over to Python 3 and the QT5 library.

 Requires
 --------
-    python2
+    python3
-    python2-qt5
+    python3-qt5
-    python2-lxml
+    python3-lxml
     Qt libraries

 Running
 -------

-To run, simply change into the PolkitExplorer directory and type ./polkitex.py
+To run, simply change into the PolkitAdmin directory and type ./polkitex.py

 Menus
 -----